Harold William Thompson

-Prof Harold William ("Tommy") Thompson FRSE FSA DLitt (1891–1964) was an American folklorist and historian.
+Harold William "Tommy" Thompson (1891–1964) was an American folklorist and historian.
 He was also a competent musician, specialising in playing the organ.

 Early life and education

 Thompson was born in Buffalo, New York in 1891.
 After graduating from Westfield College in 1908, he graduated with a B.Phil. from Hamilton College in 1912.
 Thompson then studied at Harvard University, gaining a M.A (1913) a Ph.D.
 (1915).
 At Harvard, he studied under George Kitteridge, "one of the key figures in the development of folklore as an academic discipline in the United States".

-In 1923, He won a Guggenheim Fellowship - one of the first fifteen educators to do so - allowing him further postgraduate study at Edinburgh University.
+In 1923, he won a Guggenheim Fellowship - one of the first fifteen educators to do so - allowing him further postgraduate study at Edinburgh University.

 Career

 Thompson was trained as a literary scholar and his early research was focused on Henry Mackenzie, a Scottish lawyer and writer.
 Over time, his interest and then research grew into Folklore and History.

 In 1915 Thompson started lecturing in English at University of New York State Teachers College.
 In 1940 he joined Cornell University as a Lecturer in English and became Professor of English in 1951.

 From 1936 to 1939 he corresponded with Ezra Pound.
 Both Thompson and Pound were graduates of Hamilton College.